 Your valuation will be at its lowest if you’re bleeding clients and are hundreds of thousands of dollars in debt.

-Using the house analogy again, if you plan to sell your home, you’re going to complete renovations first.
+Using the house analogy again, if you plan to sell your home, you’re going to complete necessary renovations that add value first.
 The same is true when selling your agency:

 Plan a year in advance and get the books in order.